SioKCronin/website/content/posts/neural_gas_learns_topologies.md

 ## Key concepts

-* **topological learning**: Given some high-dimensional data distributionp, find a topological structure which closely reflects the topology of the data distribu
+* **topological learning**: Given some high-dimensional data distributionp, find a topological structure which closely reflects the topology of the data distribution.

 * **competitive Hebbian leanring (CHL)**: For each input signal x connect the two closest centers (measured by Euclidean distance) by an edge.